Duncan-Britt/Assignment-Tracker/README.md

 - view past assignments.

 ## Installation
-Navigate to [releases](https://github.com/Duncan-Britt/Assignment-Tracker/releases) to download the latest release.
+Navigate to <a href="https://github.com/Duncan-Britt/Assignment-Tracker/releases" target="_blank">releases</a> to download the latest release.

 ### MacOS/Linux
 Download the tar archive.
 From the command line, navigate to your downloaded tar.gz file and unzip the tar archive using `tar -xvf [filename]`.
 CD into the unzipped folder.
 Run `./configure` and then `make` and finally `make install`.